hoschi/taginator/README.md

 slashes instead of back slashes.
 Please read the note at the end of [this site](https://github.com/isaacs/node-glob)

-Using `~/` as a shortcut for your home dir is ok at OSs.
+Using `~/` as a shortcut for your home dir is ok at all OSs.

 The `cwd` property must have a trailing slash so it can be removed safely from found files to make them relative paths.